SANDAG/landuse_prep_tool/conversion_sr14_sr15/README.md

 1.	_config.yaml_ – which contains input and output directories and file names
 2.	_conversion_sr14_sr15.py_ – which contains the code to convert the files

 User should clone (or download) these files to their local directory.
+The script runs using the base Anaconda3 environment, so no additional environment setup is required.
 Next, follow the steps below to convert Series 14 data to Series 15 format:
 1. Save the input files in the directory of your choice.
 Input files should include:
     - Series 14 synthetic person file
     - Series 14 synthetic household file